AndrewJBateman/angular-material-portfolio/README.md

 * **Navbar:** Working top/side navbars with page routing.

 * **Home:** Complete real content.
 Http service added to display my number of repos, linked to github API.
 Option: Add more detailed github later but will need api key.
+Nagular Material Expansion Panels used to display data on areas studied/worked, using data-binding from an array of areas based on a Area model.

 * **Blog:** Complete real content.
 Firebase auth service added so I can login to edit posts.
 Blogs will be stored in Firebase DB and displayed on the Blog Posts page.